open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 If the credential context is asked now for credentials, it asks the config context for pending config objects and applies them.
-Therefore, we now should get the configured credentials, here.
+Therefore, we now should be able to get the configured credentials.

 ```go
 {{include}{../../04-working-with-config/01-basic-config-management.go}{get credentials}}